Best VR Headset Carrying Case for Meta Quest 3

 Key Factors

-• Lens Protection: Look for cases with molded dividers or included lens covers to prevent controllers from scratching the glass during transit.
+• Lens Protection: Look for cases that include a lens cover or have molded interiors that prevent controllers from touching the glass.

 Comparison Table